LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

 Data.frames (Merging data frames)
 =========================================================

-A common operation is to join two data frames by common values in a column.
+A common operation is to join two data frames by a column of common values.